Getaway Car (Taylor Swift song): Critical reception

-"Getaway Car" received unanimous critical acclaim.
-Zack Schonfeld of Newsweek called the song as an "excellent, radiant song" and claimed that the hook is "massive, in both catchiness and energy".
-In a review of Reputation, Louis Bruton from The Irish Times praised "Getaway Car" for showcasing "clever and insightful songwriting, finding tenderness and beauty in tiny details".
-Consequence of Sound was not impressed with the album's production, but considered "Getaway Car" one of its strongest moments, writing: "the song's hook hits but doesn't punish".
-Eleanor Graham from The Line of Best Fit, Sarah Murphy from Exclaim! and John Murphy from musicOMH similarly lauded the track as one of Reputation's strongest moments, highliting the song's intriguing lyrics.
+Zack Schonfeld of Newsweek called "Getaway Car" as an "excellent, radiant song" and claimed that the hook is "massive, in both catchiness and energy".
+In a review of Reputation, Louis Bruton from The Irish Times praised the song for its showcase of "clever and insightful songwriting, finding tenderness and beauty in tiny details".
+Consequence of Sound was not impressed with the album's production, but considered "Getaway Car" one of its strongest moments, and wrote that "the song's hook hits but doesn't punish".
+Eleanor Graham from The Line of Best Fit, Sarah Murphy from Exclaim! and John Murphy from musicOMH similarly lauded the track as one of Reputation's strongest moments, and highlighted the song's intriguing lyrics.

 The Atlantic's Spencer Kornharber described "Getaway Car" as Reputation's "savior: the one true tune to hum misty-eyed after the movies".
-Stephen Thomas Erlewine of AllMusic lauded the song as a high mark on the "monochromatic production" of Reputation for combining "vulnerability, melody, and confidence, but they are deeply felt and complex", which signified Swift's maturity as a singer-songwriter.
+Stephen Thomas Erlewine of AllMusic lauded the song as a high mark on the "monochromatic production" of Reputation for its combination of "vulnerability, melody, and confidence, but they are deeply felt and complex", which signified Swift's maturity as a singer-songwriter.
 Retrospectively, Rob Sheffield of Rolling Stone compared Swift's songwriting on "Getaway Car" to Paul McCartney because of "the way she goes overboard with her latest enthusiasm and starts Tay-splaining it as her personal discovery", and lauded the cinematic quality of the lyrics.